psteinb/hpc-in-a-day/_episodes/03-00-environment-modules.md

 - "Changing the environment is so common, that automated systems like the environment modules are used to manage that."
 ---

+> ## Important Notice for all learners
+>
+> The following material is based on a given cluster configuration at the time of writing.
+The notion, that python version 3 or higher is not the default python installed on your system may change in the future or change based on which system you are working on.
+>
+> However, the rationale and use of environment modules remains untouched from this alteration.
+If it's not python3 you rely on, it maybe a higher version of perl, java, gcc, llvm/clang, etc.
+{: .callout }

 When Lola sits down to tackle her next project, she wants to get a feeling on what tooling is available on the cluster.
 She is a passionate `python3` developer and hence wants to see what modules are already installed on the cluster.
 To her suprise, she discovers that it's not there:

 ~~~